allaboutapps/next-starter/README.md

 ## Env vars
 - We don't use NEXT_PUBLIC_ env vars on client side, because those are baked at build time.
 Since we only want to build a single docker image we use a different approach by using server side env vars for configuration (currently only RUNTIME_ENVIRONMENT) and forwarding them to our client components.
-For convenience you can use the `useEnvVars()` hook to get relevant environment variables.
+Use the global `publicEnvVars` variable to access the env vars on the client side.

+## Build configuration
+- Configure build variants `hostSettings.ts`.
+Put in public configs like api base urls directly.
+Secrets that are only used in react server components or API endpoints should not be exposed and MUST be set via environment variables (do NOT forward those to the client using `publicEnvVars`).

 ## Learn More